Vulnerability-scanner/Lazy-RDP/README.md

 - To work correctly, the script requires the establishment: masscan, curl and <s>hydra by van Hauser</s> FreeRDP.<br/>

 - The current version is 1.14.
-Added ability to select the method of sorting the pair login / password.
+The ability to specify a scanned port.
 Fixed a crash bug when selecting a script of some countries from the list.
 Fixed a bug with incorrect paths.
 Added English. <s>Fixed a bug with brute force menu.</s> Completely changed the tool to brute force.
 Added function to automatically detect the operating system language.
 Optimized script code.
 Added automatic installation and configuration dependencies (freerdp-X11) to work correctly in the "SANA" and "ROLLING" <br/>

 - Installing dependencies manually <br/>